 11. When can I get my record sealed?

 Infractions are civil cases and not criminal cases.
 Therefore, they do not appear on your criminal record.
 (However if you neglect to pay the financial penalty, a civil judgment can show up on your record.)

 Civil infractions do show up on your driving record, which is unsealable.9

 12. Will I get deported?

 No, by all means try to fight the charge.
 More often than not, the judge will reduce the ticket to a non-moving violation.
-This saves the defendant from getting demerit points and getting a conviction for a moving violation on his/her record.
+This saves the defendant from getting demerit points.

 14. Can I go to trial?

 Yes.
 People accused of any traffic offense in Nevada are entitled to a hearing.
 10